-Petrogenesis and Geodynamics
+Petrogenesis and geodynamics

-The petrogenesis and the geodynamic setting of the Alpine magmatism are extremely complex topics whose discussion is far beyond the scopes of this book.
-The petrological and geochemical characteristics summarised above, however, furnish some clues that may be worth of scrutiny and could teach us much about igneous petrogenesis for both the Alpine and the Apennine magmatic stages.
+The petrogenesis and geodynamic setting of the Alpine magmatism are extremely complex topics whose discussion is far beyond the scopes of this book.
+The petrological and geochemical characteristics summarised above, however, furnish some clues that may be worth of further attention and could teach us much about igneous petrogenesis for both the Alpine and the Apennine magmatic stages.

-The Alpine rocks and the Tyrrhenian Sea volcanics show several characteristics in common.
+The Alpine rocks show several characteristics in common with Apennine stage igneous activity.
 These include:

-- (a) The occurrence of both orogenic and anorogenic rock suites, suggesting magma origins within two disting geodynamic setting for both Alpine and Apennine stages; - (b) The radiogenic isotope ratios of Alpine-stage anorogenic rocks plotting between the HIMU-FOZO and DMM fields, indicating the interaction between depleted and enriched mantle compositions, as inferred for the anorogenic rocks of the Sicily Province; - (c) The intermediate isotopic compositions between mantle and the upper continental crust for orogenic rocks, which suggest crust-mantle interaction for both the Alpine and Apennine orogenic stages; - (d) The close similarity between Tuscany and Western Alps mafic calcalkaline to lamproitic rocks, which calls for similar mantle sources and petrogenetic processes.
+- (a) The occurrence of both orogenic and anorogenic rock suites, suggesting two geodynamic distinct settings of magmatism, as for the Apennnine stage; - (b) The radiogenic isotope ratios of anorogenic rocks plotting between the HIMU-FOZO and DMM, indicating the interaction between depleted and enriched mantle compositions.
+Similar array is observed in the Sicily Magmatic Province (Chap.
+8); - (c) The intermediate isotopic compositions between mantle and the upper continental crust for orogenic rocks, which indicate crust-mantle mixing, as envisaged for the Apennine magmatic stage; - (d) The close similarity between Tuscany and Western Alps mafic calcalkaline to lamproitic rocks, which calls for similar mantle sources and petrogenetic processes.